hugaped/MBNMAdose/cran-comments.md

-## Resumbission

-This is a resubmission.
-The following NOTEs have been addressed:

-* Updated the date field in DESCRIPTION
+This is a new submission after the package was removed from CRAN in November 2024.

+There are no ERRORs

+There is one NOTE:

+* NOTE
+  - New submission - Package was archived on CRAN

 ## Test environments

-* Ubuntu 22.04 GitHub Actions (release, dev, oldrel-1)
+* Ubuntu 22.04 GitHub Actions (release)
 * Windows Server 2022 GitHub Actions (release)
-* macOS 12 GitHub Actions (release)
+* macOS 13 GitHub Actions (release)
-* Local Windows, R 4.1.0 (devel and release)
+* Local Windows, R 4.3.3 (devel and release)
-* Windows Server 2008 R2 SP1, R-devel, 32/64 bit (rhub)
+* ubuntu-latest on GitHub (rhub)
+* macos-latest on GitHub (rub)
-* Fedora Linux, R-devel, clang, gfortran (rhub)
+* windows-latest on GitHub (rhub)

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs

-R CMD check succeeded
+No NOTEs, ERRORs or WARNINGs

 ## Downstream dependencies

-There are no downstream dependencies (yet!)
+* JAGS version 4.3.1